kubicle/nice-emitter/README.md

 Ever wondered why Node.js EventEmitter sets its "leak warning" limit to 10 by default?
 This could be because this counting was designed wrongly from the start.
-In most systems, there will be 0 or 1 listener to a given type of events (2 would mean a leak), or a dozen listeners like when UI components listen to one of them (the limit to decide a leak would varry a lot).
+In most systems, there will be 0 or 1 listener to a given type of events (2 would mean a leak), or a dozen listeners like when UI components listen to one of them (the limit to decide a leak would vary a lot).
 What seems to be true for most systems is: it is always easier to decide the right limit at listener level than emitter level.
-Hence, `nice-emitter` allows to set the limit "per listener" class.
+Hence, `nice-emitter` allows to set the limit "per listener class".
 ```JavaScript
 emitter.setListenerMaxCount(5, this); // "this" or any instance of listener's class
 ```
-Because we can now be as granular as needed, default limit is set to `1`.
-This means you only have to run a given code twice to detect a leak.
+Because this way of counting is more flexible, we can now set the default limit to `1`.
+This means you can detect leaks much earlier: back then you might have to run through faulty code 10 times to see the warning.

+And for cases where you need `n` listeners of the same class `A`, you can call `emitter.setListenerMaxCount(n, new A())` and you will know as soon as `n + 1` listeners of class `A` are set.
+In the meantime, the limit remains 1 for your class `B` (imagine you have a singleton `B`).

 #### No more listening to nonexistent events
 With all EventEmitter implementations I have seen so far, you can listen to an *inexistant* event forever.
 Nothing will happen until you find your bug.
 This is surprising because there was a very cheap way for doing this at EventEmitter's level: simply by having each legit event *declared*.